How to Develop A Successful China Public Relations Strategy

 The Chinese Media Landscape & China Public Relations – Differences from the West

-Before engaging in PR activities in China, businesses should be conscious of the differences in public relations practices between China and the West.
+Before developing your PR strategy for China, businesses should be conscious of the differences in public relations practices between China and the West.
 Or else, one may risk losing a large number of consumers, or even worse, getting kicked out of the China market entirely.

 China Public Relations: Political Censorship